Black History Month

 Rise Up and Learn: A Desk Makes All the Difference

-The U.S. Fund for UNICEF has teamed up with African American churches and religious organizations across the U.S. to help students in Africa fulfill their dream of an education.
+UNICEF USA has teamed up with African American churches and religious organizations across the U.S. to help students in Africa fulfill their dream of an education.
 This joint initiative will raise funds to provide desks to children as well as funding for girls education in Malawi, and school supplies and School-in-a-Box kits throughout Africa.

 Support your church's efforts to deliver desks to kids in need in Malawi by visiting their fundraising pages:

 - International Association of Ministers' Wives and Minister's Widows

 - National Baptist Convention

 - Progressive National Baptist Convention